-Battery manufacturing in Europe is also projected to accelerate in the coming years, but won’t quite reach the Asian market.
+Battery manufacturing in Europe is also projected to accelerate in the coming years, but won’t reach Asia's level.
 By 2026, the Europe, Middle East and Africa (EMEA) region will account for almost 228 gigawatt-hours of lithium-ion cell manufacturing capacity per year, compared to the Asia-Pacific region at nearly 345 gigawatt-hours of cell manufacturing capacity per year.

 Source: Wood Mackenzie